freemansoft/SimpleWebUITestEnvironment/README.md

 1. Build the project to restore all the NuGet packages.
 1. Run the test in the `Test explorer`.

+### Setup for searching web search engines.
+No configuration required

-### Search API KEYS - when directly searching APIs
+### Setup for searching APIs - when directly searching APIs
+The `SimpleAPI..TestEnvironment` searches against search engine APIs instead of against the web pages.
+To get this to work you have to register with Bing or Google to get search keys.
+(Bing only at the tieme of this writing)

 The API direct tests require a bing API key in order to access the API.
 Acquire that from the Azure portal and then put that value in a .runsettings file at the top of the solution.
+You can run the test project once you have completed the following steps.
-1. Enable autodetection of a .runsettings file in _Tools->Options->Test->General_
+1. Enable autodetection of a `.runsettings` file in Visual Studio `Tools->Options->Test->General` This will enable .runsettings for all test projects
 1. Create .runsetting file in the root of this project
 1. Put the following XML in that file putting your Bing subscription key in the correct place